 Nicolet leads in overall team titles with 17 State championships.
-Brookfield Central has won nine titles and Whitefish Bay has won eight; and University School has won seven.
+Brookfield Central has won nine titles; Whitefish Bay has won eight; and University School has won seven.
 Brookfield Central won five consecutive team championships from 1983-1987; Nicolet accomplished the same feat from 1992-96; and Homestead had a streak of five straight championship from 2008-12.
 In addition, Nicolet compiled a four-year run of championships from 1975-78.
 University School is also a member of that exclusive club with a run of four straight Division 2 crowns from 2004-07.

 Caitlin Burke of Cedarburg (1999-2002), Kaylan Caiati of Greendale (1999-2002) and Tami Whitlinger of Neenah (1983-86) are the only girls to win four State singles titles.
 Burke was 108-0 during her career and Whitlinger posted a 105-0 record.
 Caiati finished her career with a 104-3 mark.

 Lia Jackson of Nicolet won three straight Division 1 singles titles from 1995-97, during which time she compiled a 93-2 record.
 Tess Reddin of St. Mary Central won three consecutive Division 2 singles titles from 2003-05, compiling an 88-9 mark during that run.
 Caroline Starck of Big Foot/Williams Bay also won three straight Division 2 crowns from 2006-08, posting a 104-4 record during span.